parruda/tflat/README.md

-# TFlat
+# TFlat = Terraform + Subdirectories + Ruby (ERB)

 Aren't you tired of copy and pasting?

 I love [Terraform](https://www.terraform.io/), but HCL really gets in the way sometimes.

-How many times you wish you could just write a simple IF or CASE statement inside a .tf file?
+How many times you wish you could just write a simple IF or CASE statement inside a `.tf` file?
 Any attempt of having minimal flow control with HCL results in a massive oneliner mess.
 Sometimes it feels like writing PERL one-liners.
 Hard to read equals hard to debug.

 Also, you can't use subfolders with Terraform, so you often end up at one of the three scenarios below:
 - You have a few `.tf` files with a lot of code in it.
 Ugly and not organized.